JuliaEarth/GeoStats.jl/docs/src/data.md

 we call them live in GeoStatsBase.jl.

-To implement a spatial data type compatible with the project, the developer can inherit basic behavior from [`GeoStatsBase.AbstractData`](@ref), and implement two functions:
+To implement a spatial data type compatible with the project, the developer can inherit basic behavior from `GeoStatsBase.AbstractData`, and implement two functions:

 ```@docs
 GeoStatsBase.domain
 GeoStatsBase.values
 ```

-The [`domain`](@ref) function should return the underlying spatial domain where the data lives.
+The [`domain`](@ref) function should return the underlying spatial domain of the data.
 This spatial domain should implement a set of traits for a general finite element mesh.
 The [`values`](@ref) function should return a table according to the Tables.jl interface.